 If you’re like most students, you probably will have to take out a student loan to obtain a degree.
 In 2012, 71% of students graduating from four-year colleges had student loan debt.

 Because you’re likely to already need student loans to fund your education, you can use this opportunity to also build a credit score.
-Some private loaners may require a credit score, but federal student loans do not.
+Some private lenders may require a good credit score, but federal student loans do not.
 If you need an educational loan and have zero credit, a federal student loan can help fund college and prevent you from having to take out a bad credit loan with higher interest rate.

 As with all loans, be sure to stay up on payments and use the loan as an opportunity to build credit instead of lowering it by missing payments.

 If a responsible family member is willing, you can sign onto their credit card as an authorized user.
 What this means is that when they make payments on time, you will receive the credit benefit by having a strong on-time payment history.